Johannes253/Contract/README.md

 	- Members are expected to work on stuff outside of their predefined roles

 3. Expected level of communication with other team members:
+	-Reach out if you are having a problem. (missing a meeting or having trouble with project)
 4. Expected level of commitment to team decisions and tasks.
+	-If we agreee to something as a group and it is possible fulfil do your end.
+Ask for help, communicate
 E. Consequences of breach of contract:
 What procedures and penalties do you wish to implement in the case of "slackers" or team members who deviate from your Team Contract?
-You basically have two options here: 1.)
-No Peer Evaluation or 2.)
+You basically have two options here:

+1.)
+No Peer Evaluation or

-Peer Evaluation.
+2.)Peer Evaluation.
 Either option is acceptable to me, but I strongly advise you implement Peer Evaluation so that you have a mechanism in place if problems arise.
 1. No Peer Evaluation: Your group may decide that you do not want any form of peer evaluation and that you will trust each other to pull their weight throughout the entire semester.
 If that is your